SpaxscE/lvs_base/zzz_readme_function_list_tournament.txt

 hook.Add( "LVS.OnPlayerSelectVehicle", "any_name_you_want", function( ply, class )
 	if class == "lvs_trailer_flak" then  -- disallow spawning of flak return true   -- return true to prevent end end )

+hook.Add( "LVS.PlayerVehicleClassAllowed", "any_name_you_want", function( ply, class )

+	if class == "lvs_wheeldrive_montreal" then return false end -- this will hide the montreal from the buylist for this specific player and prevent it from being spawned

+end)